M1917 Enfield Rifle Information

 The CMP continues to receive a few dozen of these rifles each year.
 All of these rifles have been on loan from the U.S. Army to chartered veterans’ organizations for use in honor guards, funerals, and other ceremonial purposes.
 All are mix-masters and none are in original condition.
 We receive only a few of this model each year, and in overall poor condition.
 All sales are AS-IS with NO RETURNS OR EXCHANGES.

-SERVICE GRADE: Rifle functions.
-Barrels may be dark and may have rust or pitting and little rifling.
-Wood is sound but does show normal wear.
-Metal may show normal wear and may exhibit some rust or pitting.
-Rifle has been head spaced and test fired.
+Barrels may be dark and may have rust or pitting and worn rifling.
+Wood is sound but may have minor cracks, dings, dents and gouges.
+Metal may show normal wear and may exhibit some rust, pitting, and color variation.
+Rifle has been head spaced with a field gauge and function fired.